mohamadmahdi1234/compiler_phase_two_IE/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This is an example of how you may give instructions on setting up your project locally. follow these simple example steps.

 ## JAR_Files